DartCat25/CEM-S/README.md

 <img src="img/img0.png" height=200px>
 <img src="img/pack.png" height=200px>

 Pack adds primitive implementation of CEM on vanilla shaders.
+Proof of Concept with working example.

 It ables to render geometry in fragment as there is a way to get TBN matrix in it, finally.